GoogleCloudDataproc/hive-bigquery-connector/README-template.md

 ## Clustering

 As Hive's clustering and BigQuery's clustering inherently work in different ways, the Hive `CLUSTERED BY` clause is not supported.
-However, you can still leverage BigQuery's clustering by setting the `bq.clustered.fields` table property to a comma-separated list of the columns to cluster the table by.
+However, you can still leverage BigQuery's native clustering by setting the `bq.clustered.fields` table property to a comma-separated list of the columns to cluster the table by.

 Here's an example: